-In advance of peak fire season, SMUD will conduct ongoing education communication about how to prepare for emergencies in the event of a wildfire, natural disaster or major outage.
-The Communications include:
+In advance of peak fire season, SMUD conducts ongoing communications about how to prepare for emergencies in the event of a wildfire, natural disaster or major outage.
+The communications include:

+- Letters and email to MED Rate, Senior ID, vulnerable customers, with preparation checklists.

+- Outdoor billboards

+- Digital monitors in our lobby

+- Bill inserts

+- Hero banner on smud.org encouraging updating contact information

+- smud.org updates

-- Letters to Medical Equipment Discount Rate program (MED Rate) and Senior ID customers. - Outdoor billboards - Articles in Customer newsletters (print and email)
+- Articles in Customer newsletters (print and email)

-SMUD's Public Information Specialists will provide ongoing mass media communication via traditional news media channels and via Facebook and Twitter to provide customers and the community with information about an emergency or potential emergency.
+SMUD's Public Information Specialists will provide ongoing mass media communication via traditional news media channels and via Facebook, Twitter, and other social media channels to provide customers and the community with information about an emergency or potential emergency.
 SMUD will use established standard outbound communications channels for unplanned outages.

-SMUD's Government Affairs Representatives will reach out to the executive staff of local governments, elected officials, SMUD's state delegation, federal and tribe representatives, and appropriate agency staff to provide initial contact and ongoing communications by email and phone with messages for their constituents.
+SMUD's Government Affairs representatives will reach out to the executive staff of local governments, elected officials, SMUD's state delegation, federal and tribe representatives and appropriate agency staff to provide initial contact and ongoing communications by email and phone with messages for their constituents.